RCOSDP/weko/docs/community/governance.rst

   the level of importance and impact of a decision,
 - striving for reaching consensus on a decision and ensuring relevant other members are aware and included on the decision,
-- ensuring decisions are in alignment with the overall Invenio vision, strategy, architecture and standards,
+- ensuring decisions are in alignment with the overall WEKO3 vision, strategy, architecture and standards,
-- coordinating the decision with the Invenio leadership (product manager, architects and coordinators),
+- coordinating the decision with the WEKO3 leadership (product manager, architects and coordinators),
 - taking the decision.